dart-lang/site-www/src/content/guides/workspaces.md

 ## Running a command in a specific workspace package

 Some pub commands, such as `dart pub add`, and `dart pub publish` operate on a "current" package.
-You can either change directory, or use `-C` to point pub at a directory:
+You can either change the directory, or use `-C` to point pub at a directory:

 ```console